-If a packaged account includes insurance but you already have a separate policy for it, this can cause complications.
+If a packaged account includes insurance, but you already have a separate policy, this can cause complications.

 If you are covered twice, some insurers will only pay out a share of the amount you claim.
 For example, if you had two mobile phone policies and tried to claim to replace a £500 stolen phone, the insurers might make you claim for £250 from each of them.

-This can be complicated and more expensive if you have to pay an excess on each policy.
+This can be complicated and more expensive if you pay an excess on each policy.

-Packaged bank accounts charge a monthly fee, usually between £1 and £50 per month.
+Packaged bank accounts charge a monthly fee, which usually falls between £1 and £50 per month.

 Some also have requirements like:

-Some bank accounts charge a lower monthly fee as long as you meet its requirements.
+Some bank accounts charge a lower fee as long as you meet these requirements every month.

 If they gave you no choice about taking out the account